genomicsITER/COVID-19/README.md

 > April 16, 2020 updates: several entries in the Scientific Literature (Preprints & Published); and two new items in data sources.

-> April 15, 2020 updates: added Databricks data collection; new CoV Genome Tracker; COVID-19 in Icelandic population; new records in the Education section; new articles about use and disinfection or repirators; more on virus mechanisms; new papers on COVID-19 detection techniques.
+> April 15, 2020 updates: added Databricks data collection; new CoV Genome Tracker; COVID-19 in Icelandic population; new records in the Education section; new articles about use and disinfection or respirators; more on virus mechanisms; new papers on COVID-19 detection techniques.

-> April 14, 2020 updates: more on False Negatives in qPCR, impact of face mask against COVID-19, JAMA review of pharmacological treatments for COVID-19 in the Prepints section; added some Journals Watch pages; dashboard of the Spanish MoMo report about mortality, new dashboard for WHO, and new dashboard with graphical information for COVID-19 data in the Canary Islands by Grafcan-GOBCAN, in the Data Sources section; modeling of the SARS-CoV-2 disease map in the Viral mechanisms section; many new inputs in different sections (>20); new pages "Code of Conduct" and "Contributing to this repository" created.
+> April 14, 2020 updates: more on False Negatives in qPCR, the impact of face mask against COVID-19, JAMA review of pharmacological treatments for COVID-19 in the Preprints section; added some Journals Watch pages; dashboard of the Spanish MoMo report about mortality, new dashboard for WHO, and new dashboard with graphical information for COVID-19 data in the Canary Islands by Grafcan-GOBCAN, in the Data Sources section; modeling of the SARS-CoV-2 disease map in the Viral mechanisms section; many new inputs in different sections (>20); new pages "Code of Conduct" and "Contributing to this repository" created.

-> April 13, 2020 updates: few new articles in Scientific Literature (Pre-prints & Peer-Reviewed Papers) section and MIDAS COVID-19 repository in Data Sources section.
+> April 13, 2020 updates: few new articles in Scientific Literature (Pre-prints & Peer-Reviewed Papers) section and MIDAS COVID-19 repository in the Data Sources section.
 As the repository increases its size, we are moving into a Wiki format (soon here!).
 Pull request by Miguel Correa added to the main branch of this repository.

-> April 12, 2020 updates: new articles regarding COVID-19 detection, a comprehensive draft list of clinical trials by country from WHO (update April 11), dermatological effects of COVID-19, a new report from University of Göttingen, and many more.
+> April 12, 2020 updates: new articles regarding COVID-19 detection, a comprehensive draft list of clinical trials by country from WHO (updated April 11), dermatological effects of COVID-19, a new report from University of Göttingen, and many more.

-> April 11, 2020 updates: new rapid PCR methods to detect COVID-19; warning about the use on non-specific PCR primers and False Negatives; more on the disinfection of respirators.
+> April 11, 2020 updates: new rapid PCR methods to detect COVID-19; warning about the use of non-specific PCR primers and False Negatives; more on the disinfection of respirators.

-> April 10, 2020 updates: new logos; new papers in Scientic Literature; new subsection "Maths and Epidemiological Models", where the impact of social distancing and face mask use are presented.
+> April 10, 2020 updates: new logos; new papers in Scientific Literature; new subsection "Maths and Epidemiological Models", where the impact of social distancing and face mask use are presented.

-> April 9, 2020 updates: new entries in the scientific literature section (PCR false negatives and COVID-19 affecting newborn babies, among others); new entry in the genomics section; new subsection dedicated to PCR and related topics within the Scientific Literature section; new articles related to respiratory protective equipment and ways to disinfect them; new section about sequencing and sequences.
+> April 9, 2020 updates: new entries in the scientific literature section (PCR false negatives and COVID-19 affecting newborn babies, among others); a new entry in the genomics section; new subsection dedicated to PCR and related topics within the Scientific Literature section; new articles related to respiratory protective equipment and ways to disinfect them; new section about sequencing and sequences.

 <p align="right">
   <a href="#covid-19" title="Up">